DiamondLightSource/malcolmjs/docs/source/userguide/working_with_a_design.rst

 #. *Via the Link Information Panel:*

     #.
 Hover over the Link of interest.
 The Link changes colour to denote that it may be selected.
     #.
 Click the left mouse button to select the Link.
-A Link Information Panel open in the 'right-hand panel' of the user interface.
+A Link Information Panel open in the right-hand panel of the user interface.
     #.
 Select the 'Delete' button in the Link Information Panel.
 The Link is removed from the Design Layout.